lum3on/ComfyUI_AudioTools/README.md

 This toolkit is designed for a wide range of audio tasks, from podcast enhancement and text-to-speech to creative music manipulation and fully automated, batch-processed audio-reactive visual generation.

--   **Batch Processing**: Most processing, effects, and visualization nodes are now **batch-aware**.
-You can load an entire folder of audio files, process them all simultaneously, and visualize the results in one go.

 ## Installation

 1. Navigate to your ComfyUI `custom_nodes` directory: